 |---|---|

-| Flexible deployment | Use the full embedding width for maximum accuracy, or a smaller prefix when storage is constrained. |
+| Flexible deployment | Use the full width when it wins your evaluation, or a smaller trained prefix when storage is constrained. |

 | No retraining | One model can serve several dimensionality budgets. |